egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **30.** Why do we try to reduce the size of a big trained model through techniques such as knowledge distillation instead of just training a small model from the beginning?

-Some of the times small models are not suitable becuase they underfit a lot.
-Instead of risking this especially if we have enough memory and computational resources, we can use more complex models and try to simplify their learning process.
+Some of the times small models are not suitable becauase they underfit a lot.
+Instead of risking this, especially if we have enough memory and computational resources, we can use more complex models and try to simplify their learning process.